Diary of Flying Officer Clifford Timothy O'Riordan, 1942-1943 - Part 7

 Friday 19.
 The front still here & no ops.

-Finished the inquiry and think I've absolved
+Finished the inquiry and think Ive absolved

 Bill Rancland.
-Peter Isaacsons crew
+Peter Isacsons crew

 are going home.
 Lucky devils.